Shikhar03Stark/Client-Website/README.md

 The last entry is the Latest Entry in the order file.

 I also developed an Algo for a Unique OrderID Generation using php.

+If you are running XAMPP then create a folder in htdocs 'FOLDER_NAME' then place all the 'My Website Files' in this folder.

+Then Open this link in browser: http://localhost/FOLDER_NAME/Tandoor_Express.php